AndrewGuerrero/ng-caryll/content/effective_cpp.md

 }
 ```

-There are two requirements for `exception` safety, and the above code satisfies neither.
+`exception` safety comes with two requirements, and the above code satisfies neither:

-- **Leak no resources:** Imagine `new Image(imgSrc)` yields an `exception`; the call to `unlock`
+- **Leak no resources** - Imagine `new Image(imgSrc)` yields an `exception`; the call to `unlock`
-  never gets executed, and the mutex is held forever.
+  never gets executed, and the mutex is never released.
-- **Don't allow data structures to become corrupted:** If `new Image(imgSrc)` `throws`, `bgImage`
+- **Don't allow data structures to become corrupted** - If `new Image(imgSrc)` `throws`, `bgImage`
-  is left pointing to a `delete`d object.
+  continues pointing to a `delete`d object.
 Also, `imageChanges` is incremented even though updating
   the background image failed.

-The first bullet can be remedied with resource management `class`es (see
+The first bullet can be fixed with resource management `class`es (see
 [Item14](effective_cpp#item-14-think-carefully-about-copying-behavior-in-resource-managing-classes)).
 The second
-requires a choice about what kind of `exception`-safety can be guaranteed.
+bullet requires a choice about what kind of `exception`-safety can be guaranteed.

-- **The basic guarantee:** If an `exception` is `throw`n, everything in the program remains in a
+- **The basic guarantee** - If an `exception` is `throw`n, everything in the program remains in a
   valid state.
 Objects and data are not corrupted but the exact state of the program may not be
   predictable.
-- **The strong guarantee:** If and `exception` is `throw`n, the state of the program is unchanged.
+- **The strong guarantee** - If an `exception` is `throw`n, the state of the program is unchanged.
-- **The nothrow guarantee:** An `exception` is never `throw`n because the function always promises
+- **The nothrow guarantee** - An `exception` is never `throw`n because the function always promises
-  to do what it is expected to do no matter what.
+  to do what it's expected to do no matter what.

-> Code must offer one of the three guarantees.
+> Code should offer one of the three guarantees.
 Offer the strongest guarantee possible.

 In this case, offering the strongest guarantee is not difficult.
 STL containers can be used to
 manage the objects.
-Finally, rearrange `imageChanges` so that it is modified after the image has
+Finally, rearrange `imageChanges` so that it's modified after the image has
 been changed.

 ``` cpp